 Locations & Seating

-Seating is sufficient for this airport, though most seats are made of metal and equipped with armrests, making a decent nap a little tougher.
-Spread out on the floor, but bring an extra layer or travel mat to provide some cushion on the hard ground.
-By night, try your luck on the couches and soft seating in the cafes that are closed till morning.
+Seating is sufficient for this airport, though most seats are made of metal and equipped with armrests, making a decent nap a little more challenging.
+Spread out on the floor, but bring an extra layer or travel mat to cushion the hard ground.
+By night, try your luck on the couches and soft seating in the closed cafes till morning.

 Here are good sleep spots that travellers have reported: